bayshanac/todo/README.md

-# React Chat Application
+# React Todo Application

-A modern chat application built with React, TypeScript, and Vite.
+A modern todo application built with React, TypeScript, and Vite.

 ## Prerequisites